 It is a common thing in the horse industry to find that no one is looking at the actual causes of an unhealthy state.
 We are not ever happy to treat just symptoms no matter how fancy or impressively ‘sciency’ the solution is claimed to be.
-What we want is to get to a root cause and enable horses to live in an environment which will support a state of healthy and robust resilience.
+What we want is to get to a root cause and enable horses to live in an environment that will support a state of healthy and robust resilience.
 This is the holy grail of horse management.

 Indeed the poaching that occurs on a grass track during times of wet weather is akin to a nuclear bomb going off in the soil microbiome.
-People forget or never realise that soil is living environment which needs to be kept healthy not just for its own sake but also for microorganisms living in it, the plants growing in it and the animals grazing those plants.
+People forget or never realise that soil is a living environment that needs to be kept healthy not just for its own sake but also for microorganisms living in it, the plants growing in it and the animals grazing those plants.

 Eating dirty grass will affect horses microbiome

 A soil that is constantly trampled, compressed and poached is going to be a very sick place for anything living within it.
 Compression changes the soil environment, reducing the oxygen available in the soil.
-This is ultimately going to lead to the over population of certain bacteria or moulds and fungus which take advantage of a sick, anaerobic situation.
+This is ultimately going to lead to the overpopulation of certain bacteria or moulds and fungus which take advantage of a sick, anaerobic situation.

 Managing horses so they live in a clean environment

 An approach to a state of ill-health which treats causes will always be far superior to one that treats symptoms.
 Take away the dirty grass, take away the always grazing close to the soil, take away the sick soil and reverse all this by managing the land so you work with rather than against nature.

-Keeping horses on hard standing areas for periods of time with access to clean hay, turning them out on to long, clean pasture which is never over grazed is the turning things on its head answer.
+Keeping horses on hard standing areas for periods of time with access to clean hay, turning them out on to long, clean pasture which is never overgrazed is the turning things on its head answer.
 It is treating the cause rather than the symptom of horses exhibiting failure to thrive and digestive issues.

 This way of keeping horses means that the grass sward gets thicker and the horses are exposed less to the surface of the soil.
 Plant roots get deeper because the plant registers that it can’t flower or set seed, so it spends time making better roots and more leaves.
 More leaves mean less sun on each individual leaf and that means less sugar in the leaf.

 Balanced minerals in the soil with the right minerals for the soil organisms creates a healthy grazing environment.
-This environment will work symbiotically with the grass roots which flourish and thrive in a pH of 6.4.
+This environment will work symbiotically with the grassroots which flourish and thrive at a pH of 6.4.
 The best growth of grass for grazing horses occurs when the pH is 6.4 because it supports the correct environment for healthy soil organisms.
 The healthy pH is achieved by getting the right ratio of the major minerals for an individual soil and allowing the soil and grass time to be without grazing animals, just as nature intended.

 The solution to a healthy equine microbiome

 The solution to equine digestive health and indeed whole horse health is staring us right in the face.
 Stop treating symptoms.
 Work with nature to promote healthy organisms in the soil.
-Those healthy organisms will be the ones which support healthy plant growth.
+Those healthy organisms will be the ones that support healthy plant growth.